FrontEndFoxes/curriculum/workshop/mini1.md

 },
 ```

-To display the favorite dogs we should make a changes to our template.
+To display the favorite dogs we should make changes to our template.
 Let's add the following code snippet right after the closing `</v-card>` tag

 ```html
 <v-container grid-list-md fluid>